-The polyester cover of this 10-inch bed is removable for convenient spot-cleaning.
+The polyester cover of this 11-inch bed is removable for convenient spot-cleaning.

-- The top layer is 1.5 inches of Proprietary Comfort Foam featuring an perforated design that should promote breathability and bounce.
+- The top layer is Proprietary Comfort Foam featuring an perforated design that should promote breathability and bounce.

-- The third layer contains 1.5 inches of Zoned Support™ that should offer firmer support to the hips and softer compression to the knees and shoulders.
+- The second layer features Zoned Support™ that should offer firmer support to the hips and softer compression to the knees and shoulders.

 Brooklyn Aurora Construction